 Carrots, zucchini, peas, beans, greens, cucumbers, peppers, and a lot more vegetables are there to choose from.
 List down the vegetables that you can get and add the list to your grocery store list because you are going to get these.

-Fish, meat, and eggs are a good source of protein for kids.
-You can introduce proteins in your toddler’s diet by making egg-based meals.
+Fish, meat, and eggs are good sources of protein for kids.
+You can introduce proteins to your toddler’s diet by making egg-based meals.
 There are thousands of ways to do it.